Winter Weather Advisory issued for Middle Tanana Valley by NWS - NewsBreak

 Winter Weather Advisory issued for Eastern Norton Sound and Nulato Hills by NWS

-Effective: 2022-12-03 14:06:00 AKST Expires: 2022-12-05 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-04 13:13:00 AKST Expires: 2022-12-05 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 Target Area: Eastern Norton Sound and Nulato Hills WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM AKST MONDAY * WHAT...Mixed precipitation expected.
-Additional snow accumulations of up to 2 inches and ice accumulations of a light glaze. * WHERE...Eastern Norton Sound and Nulato Hills. * WHEN...Until 6 AM AKST Monday. * IMPACTS...Plan on slippery road conditions.
-Areas of blowing snow could significantly reduce visibility.
+Additional snow accumulations of up to 2 inches and ice accumulations of a light glaze.
+Winds gusting as high as 50 mph. * WHERE...Eastern Norton Sound and Nulato Hills. * WHEN...Until 6 AM AKST Monday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow could significantly reduce visibility. * ADDITIONAL DETAILS...Water may be pushed up through the ice and along the shoreline.

 weather.gov